fnca-open-standards/ticket/Open-Ticket-Specification.md

 *Additionally, any buffered geometry should minimize the number of points used in rounding endcaps.
 Reducing the number of points and keeping the precision to 6 digits can speed up processing significantly, which is particularly important for high-volume receivers or pre-screeners.*

-**Boundary Area (boundaryArea)** text array – a string array of the well-known-text areas of the work site extent.
+**Boundary Area (boundaryArea)** text array – a string array of the well-known-text of the work site extent.
+The extent is a rectangle that encompasses the excavation sites on the ticket.
+If provided, it is represented by a MULTIPOINT WKT string that contains two points: the lower-left (Southwestern) corner of the rectangle, and the upper-right (Northeastern) corner of the rectangle.
+This is similar to the bbox property in GeoJson.

 **Work Site Area (workSiteArea)** text array – a string array of the the well-known-text of the work site areas.